-4. With the butt stock held firmly against your shoulder and the barrel pointed towards your intended target, place your trigger finger on the trigger.
-The shotgun will fire when you pull or squeeze the trigger with the requisite force.
-(See Picture 39).
+4. With the butt stock held firmly against your shoulder and the barrels pointed towards your intended target, place your trigger finger on the trigger.
+The rifle will fire when you pull or squeeze the trigger with the requisite force.
+(See Picture 30).

-- 5. If you wish to fire a second shot from the other barrel, you must: - a) In the case of a Model 310 single-trigger shotgun, release the trigger and then pull or squeeze it again.
-The second barrel will then fire. - b) In the case of a Model 320 double-trigger shotgun, move your finger to the other trigger and pull or squeeze that trigger.
-The second barrel will then fire.
+5. If you wish to fire a second shot from the other barrel, you must move your finger to the other trigger and pull or squeeze that trigger.
+The second barrel will then fire

-Once you have fired the shotgun, immediately pull the trigger block safety to the "on" or "safe" position.
-Then follow the unloading nstructions above while keeping the muzzle pointed in a safe direction.
+Once you have fired the rifle, immediately push the trigger block safety to the "on" or "safe" position.
+Then follow the unloading instructions above while keeping the muzzle pointed in a safe direction.

-Instructions For Disassembly Of The Shotgun
+Instructions For Disassembly Of The Rifle

-- Make sure the shotgun is unloaded (FOLLOW UNLOADING INSTRUCTIONS) and pointed in a safe direction. - Make sure the trigger block safety is engaged in the "on" or "safe" position.
-(See Picture 40). - 3.
-Make sure the barrel assembly is locked into the receiver and the action closed.
-The top lever should now be in the center position.
-Remove the fore end from the barrel by pulling out the mechanical lever in the lower center of the fore end and removing the fore end in a downward outward swinging motion.
-(See Picture 41).
-Never force the fore end off the barrel and receiver - 4.
-With the barrel and receiver supported with one hand, push the top lever fully to the right and tip the barrel assembly down until it disengages from the receiver.
-Check the barrels for damage and obstructions after removal.
-(See Picture 42).
+- 1. Make sure the rifle is unloaded (FOLLOW UNLOADING INSTRUCTIONS) and pointed in a safe direction. - 2.
+Make sure the trigger block safety is engaged in the "on" or "safe" position.
+(See Picture 34).

+3. Remove the forend from the barrels by pulling out the mechanical lever in the lower center of the fore end and removing the forend in a downward outward swinging motion.
+Never force the forend off the barrels and receiver.
+(See Picture 35).

+4. With the barrels and receiver supported with one hand, depress the locking lever fully and tip the barrels down until it disengages from the receiver.
+Check the barrels for obstructions, damage and blockage after removal.
+(See Picture 36, 37).